What's on the table for older voters? (Part 2)

 The Second Course

 Welcome to the 2nd course of Lifetime’s political dinner party.
-A fortnight ago we talked to our guests to the right side of the table about their election promises for 2017.
+In our previous article we talked to our guests to the right side of the table about their election promises for 2017.
 Now we’re turning to our left.

 Like National, Labour sits central.
 The party’s new spokesperson for Health, Dr David Clark has spent a large majority of the year focused on updating their 2010 analysis of aged care with the Green Party and Grey Power.